hosua/CPP-Cards/README.md

 Currently, I have made a small war game demo as an example of how an implementation using the engine may look.
 You can test it out by compiling ``Examples/wardemo.cpp``, and running the binary.

+Most of this information is also commented in the code, so please be sure to check out the comments as well if anything doesn't make sense to you.

 This is currently a work in progress.

 TO DO: